qooxdoo/qooxdoo/docs/cli/lint.md

 ### Lint

-To check your project with eslint you can use `qx eslint`.
+To check your project with eslint you can use `qx lint`.
 The command has the following options:

 ```
 qx lint [files...]